ZoeyyyLyu/ZoeyyyLyu.github.io/_pages/cv.md

 Education
 ======
 * B.S. in Financial Statistics, The Chinese University of Hong Kong, 2021
-* M.S. in Applied Statistics, New York University University, 2023
+* M.S. in Applied Statistics, New York University, 2023

 Research Experience
 ======